emotion-analysis-project/SemEval2025-Task11/README.md

 - Complete Dataset :  [Sample Data](https://drive.google.com/drive/folders/1Pvptx6XDsfLcR0IGvGUV4ZDD1qezyzUo?usp=sharing)

-The training and evaluation data links will be updated soon.
-Stay tuned!

-## Downloading Datasets using gdown

 To download the datasets using gdown, follow these steps:

 1. Install gdown if you haven't already: